dell-research-harvard/linktransformer/README.md

 - Clustering methods for grouping similar data
 - Support for various NLP models available on HuggingFace

-## Features coming soon
+## Coming soon
 - Hard negative mining for efficient training
-- FAISS GPU integration
+- FAISS GPU, cuDF, cuML and cuGraph integration
 - Convenience wrapper to use our models (trained on UN products and Wikidata)
-- Integration of other modalities in this framework
+- Integration of other modalities in this framework (Vision/Multimodal models)

 ## Installation